vitaly-t/chain-arrays/README.md

 ```

 Above, we iterate over 5 arrays, with 10 mln elements each, within 100ms.

-For comparison, using the spread operator for the same:
+For comparison, using the spread syntax for the same:

 ```ts
 let sum = 0;